Indole-3-acetic acid: History and synthetic analogs

 William Gladstone Tempelman studied substances for growth promotion at Imperial Chemical Industries Ltd. After 7 years of research he changed the direction of his study to try the same substances at high concentrations in order to stop plant growth.
-In 1940 he published his finding that IAA killed broadleaf plants within a cereal field.
+In 1940, he published his finding that IAA killed broadleaf plants within a cereal field.

 The search for an acid with a longer half life, i.e. a metabolically and environmentally more stable compound led to 2,4-dichlorophenoxyacetic acid (2,4-D) and 2,4,5-trichlorophenoxyacetic acid (2,4,5-T), both phenoxy herbicides and analogs of IAA.
 Robert Pokorny an industrial chemist for the C.B.
 Dolge Company in Westport, Connecticut published their synthesis in 1941.
 When sprayed on broad-leaf dicot plants, they induce rapid, uncontrolled growth, eventually killing them.
 First introduced in 1946, these herbicides were in widespread use in agriculture by the middle of the 1950s.

 Other less expensive synthetic auxin analogs on the market for use in horticulture are indole-3-butyric acid (IBA) and 1-naphthaleneacetic acid (NAA).

 Mammalian toxicity/health effects

 Little research has been conducted on the effects of IAA on humans and toxicity data are limited.
 No data on human carcinogenic, teratogenic, or developmental effects have been created.

 IAA is listed in its MSDS as mutagenic to mammalian somatic cells, and possibly carcinogenic based on animal data.
 It may cause adverse reproductive effects (fetotoxicity) and birth defects based on animal data.
 No human data as of 2008.
 It is listed as a potential skin, eye, and respiratory irritant, and users are warned not to ingest it.
 Protocols for ingestion, inhalation, and skin/eye exposure are standard for moderately poisonous compounds and include thorough rinsing in the case of skin and eyes, fresh air in the case of inhalation, and immediately contacting a physician in all cases to determine the best course of action and not to induce vomiting when of ingested.
 The NFPA 704 health hazard rating for IAA is 2, which denotes a risk of temporary incapacitation with intense or prolonged, but not chronic exposure, and a possibility of residual injury.
 IAA is a direct ligand of the aryl hydrocarbon receptor, and IAA treatment of mice indicate liver-protective effects in a model of non-alcoholic fatty liver disease.
-Humans typically have relatively high levels of IAA in their serum (~1µM), but this can be increased further in certain disease conditions and can be a poor prognostic marker for cardiovascular health.
+Humans typically have relatively high levels of IAA in their serum (~1 μM), but this can be increased further in certain disease conditions and can be a poor prognostic marker for cardiovascular health.
 Whether this IAA originates from endogenous biosynthesis via IL4I1 or gut microbiota is unknown.
 A 2021 study found that normal mice had an average of 3.7 times as much IAA in their feces compared to germ-free mice, suggesting that the mammalian microbiome contributes significantly to the overall circulating amount.